Flying training fees

 Fees for these units are not covered in the Bachelor course fees.
 These are an additional cost billed to the student at the point of enrolment.

-From 2018, international students enrolled in either the Bachelor of Aviation and Piloting or Bachelor of Aviation and Piloting/ Bachelor of Business the course fees include flying training fees.
+From 2018, international students enrolled in either the Bachelor of Aviation and Piloting or Bachelor of Aviation and Pilotin/Bachelor of Business have the flying training fees included in the course fees.

 Local Jetstar Cadet Pilot Program students